AlexFWulff/OpenLST/README.md

 OpenLST is an open source, proven radio design for communicating with remote instruments, vehicles, and stations using low-cost commercial components.

+This repository is a fork of the original OpenLST software repository, with custom software implementation for the Harvard Satellite Club.

 ## History

 Planet developed the Low-Speed Transceiver (LST) for UHF telemetry, command,